Home Theater Glossary of Terms and Terminology

 Ex: I had my ears tested and I can still hear frequencies up to 15 kHz.

-LCD (Liquid Crystal Display): This is a type of display that requires a backlight which passes through a panel made up of individual red, green and blue pixels on a liquid crystal surface.
+LCD (Liquid Crystal Display): This is a type of display that requires a backlight that passes through a panel made up of individual red, green and blue pixels on a liquid crystal surface.
 Voltage is applied across the panel which blocks or reveals crystals as necessary to allow the backlight to illuminate the appropriate pixels.
 This is currently the most popular and common type of display technology sold in the world.

 Ex: Some of the brightest displays are LED backlit LCD panels.